 Propane tanks come in a variety of shapes and sizes, intended for different uses.
 Rocky Mountain Propane LLC will advise you on the appropriate make and model for your property based on your unique needs.
 Here are the different types of propane tanks:

 - Residential Propane Tanks: These are primarily used for heating the home, drying clothes, cooking, and heating water.
 The main use of residential propane consumption is to heat the home - and in Montana, we all know how cold those winters can be!
 The size of a residential propane tank is determined by the heating load requirements and climate conditions for the property in question.

-- Commerial and Industrial Propane Tanks: Tank size is determined based on application and usage requirements.
+- Industrial Propane Tanks: Tank size is determined based on application and usage requirements.
 Volume usage is usually the main factor that determines the size of the propane tank.

 Protecting Your Propane Tank